shawyunz/BetterLoginUX.Forms/README.md

 # Better Login UX
 Following UX tips to creating usable signup and login forms/pages in Xamarin.Forms.

 Original blog: [15 Tips for Better Signup / Login UX](https://www.learnui.design/blog/tips-signup-login-ux.html) from **Erik D. Kennedy**, 2021

+- [x] 1.
+Autofocus on the first field
+- [x] 2.
+Use specialized mobile keyboards
+- [x] 3.
+Validate fields immediately
+- [x] 4.
+Make labels clickable
+- [x] 5.
+Show password requirements when users are choosing a password
+- [x] 6.
+Let users see their password
+- [x] 7.
+Use button text to expose the value waiting for users on the other side
+- [x] 8.
+Allow for single sign-on
+- [x] 9.
+Save a click by notifying users they agree to the terms of service
+- [ ] 10.
+Use different terms for “sign in” and “sign up”
+- [ ] 11.
+Allow easy switching between “sign in” and “sign up”
+- [x] 12.
+Log in with email, not username
+- [x] 13.
+If the user guesses an invalid password, say why it’s invalid
+- [x] 14.
+Remember typed values between password attempts
+- [ ] 15.
+The “reset password” screen should remember which email you already entered